quintenvg1/CA_cert_generator_with_sans/README.md

 The old script (genCwithsans) will not be removed after the new script is ready. (for reference purposes)

 so how do i use this piece of script?
-1 open newcerts.sh in an editor and do a replace all on "hostname" and replace it with the hostname of your machine, for example: datasever.internal.network make the newcerts script executable.
+1 open newcerts.sh in an editor and do a replace all on "hostname" and replace it with the hostname of your machine **AND SAVE THE FILE!!**, for example: datasever.internal.network make the newcerts script executable.

 run the script and follow the prompt, it will ask for keystore password and a certificate password, the cert password is not nescessary but can be used if needed. leave empty if not required.